Haoming02/sd-webui-vectorscope-cc/README.md

 ## Known Issues
 - Does not work with `DDIM`, `UniPC` samplers
 - Has little effect when used with certain **LoRA**s
+- Colors are incorrect when using SDXL checkpoints

 ## HDR
 <p align="right"><i><b>BETA</b></i></p>